 - the effectiveness of prisons and approved premises in safeguarding offenders;

 - the awareness and responsiveness of further education services.

 The SAB will need intelligence on safeguarding from all providers of health and social care in its locality (not just those with whom its members commission or contract).
 It is important that SAB partners feel able to challenge each other and other organisations where it believes that their actions or inactions are increasing the risk of abuse or neglect.
 This will include commissioners, as well as providers of services.

-The SAB can be an important source of advice and assistance, for example in helping others improve their safeguarding mechanisms.
+The SAB can be an important source of advice and assistance, for example in helping others improve their safeguarding mechanisms and practice.
 It is important that the SAB has effective links with other key partnerships in the locality and share relevant information and work plans.
 They should consciously cooperate to reduce any duplication and maximise any efficiency, particularly as objectives and membership is likely to overlap.

 2. Core Duties of the Safeguarding Adults Board / Partnership

 - it must publish a strategic plan for each financial year that sets how it will meet its main objective and what the members will do to achieve this.
 The plan must be developed with local community involvement, and the SAB must consult the local Healthwatch organisation.
 The plan should be evidence based and make use of all available evidence and intelligence from partners to form and develop its plan;

 - it must publish an annual report detailing what the SAB has done during the year to achieve its main objective and implement its strategic plan, and what each member has done to implement the strategy as well as detailing the findings of any safeguarding adults reviews and subsequent action;